irhum/TopoChains.jl/docs/src/index.md

 Let's take a deep dive into the syntax used in defining the `structure` here.

-### The syntax of NNTopo
+### The syntax of FuncTopo
 #### 1. Variable names
 We use multiple variable names when defining the structure (e.g. `x`, `c`, etc.).
-These are the names of the intermediate outputs in the function generated by `NNTopo`.
+These are the names of the intermediate outputs in the function generated by `FuncTopo`.
 Similar to how `x` in `g(x) = x^3` has no relation with a previously defined `x` in the Julia session, the variables used to specify the structure have no relation with previously defined variables.

 #### 2. Applying functions
 Each application of a function is represented with a `=>`, with the input variables on the left and output variables on the right.
 For instance, `a => b` means "take the variable `a` and pass it to the function to produce the output `b`.
 This also allows us to chain functions together.
 Suppose you want to chain the functions `p`, `q` and `r` as follows: